maksyuki/TaichiGAME/README.md

 ## Overview
-TaichiGAME is aim to become a light simulation engine specific for **robot motion planning and control**.
-I hope to design powered by [taichi lang](https://github.com/taichi-dev/taichi).
+TaichiGAME is aim to become a lightweight simulation engine in **motion planning and control research fields**.
+And it is written in python and [taichi](https://github.com/taichi-dev/taichi), which combines the traditional numerical methods for solving rigid dynamcis equations, model parameters derivation, with parallel implementation capabilites in order to maximize scientists' productivity.
-> NOTE: due to the final exam approaching,

 ## Motivation
 I am a postgraduate in school of astronautics and major in aerospace robot guidance, navigation and control.
 During my first year, I took a class on _advanced control theory_ and was taught many different control algorithms for estimating dynamic model, fitting state curves and so on.

-When I carried out a research on asteroid rover's motion planning supported by NFSC(**National Natural Science Foundation of China**), I spent lots of time on learning c++ for writing parallel program to solve complex rigid body dynamics equations.
+When I carried out a research on asteroid rover motion planning supported by NFSC(**National Natural Science Foundation of China**), I spent lots of time on learning c++ for writing parallel program to solve complex rigid body dynamics equations.
 To be honest, achieving all of the details, especially some c++ advanced features, made me thoroughly exhausted.
 I could not just focus on the algorithms and built rapid prototype to verify it.
-I searched online and found it have no open source, scientific-oriented, out-of-the-box tools or framework to execute such high performance rigid body motion computing.
-In that case, why not I built one?
+I thought others feel the same way.
+After that, I searched online and found no open source, scientific-oriented, out-of-the-box tools or framework to execute such high performance rigid body motion computing.
+In that case, why not build one?
+The result of that desire is this project.

-When I ,

 ## Why TaichiGAME
 postgraduate project.
 Provide a python based, easy-to-use framework.

+> NOTE: due to our research is still under review and revisioning, We could not release all of research results publicly now.

 ## Feature